daveohua/tassomai-automation-linux/README.md

 </p>

 # How It Works
-With the GUI, you can provide options such as 'Only do a maximum of X quizes' or 'Finish when daily/bonus goal complete' Due to multiple attemps of unsuccessfully trying to use the `requests` libary to automate tassomai, the `selenium` libary is used instead.
+- With the GUI, you can provide options such as 'Only do a maximum of X quizes' or 'Finish when daily/bonus goal complete'.
+- Due to multiple attemps of unsuccessfully trying to use the `requests` libary to automate tassomai, the `selenium` libary is used instead.